jiamingz42/JobBoardScrape/README.md

 The package contains several modules:
 - linkedin: linkedin module is used to scrape information from job listing boards and company profile page.
+- location: map the raw location to standard location format using the Google Geocoded service from Python package GeoPy

 ## Functions